-Please note that in order to adopt from us, you must have a completely fenced in yard attached to your home to adopt from us.
-We do not consider an electric fence of any kind acceptable or a safe alternative to a traditional fenced in yard.
+Please note that in order to adopt from us, you must have a completely fenced in yard attached to your home.
+We do NOT consider an electric fence of any kind acceptable or a safe alternative to a traditional fenced in yard.
 If you have questions regarding this, please read below.

-Please note that we do not consider a fenced in yard as an alternative to walking, exercise, socialization, etc. But in our experience a home with a fenced in yard is a much safer alternative than one without.
+Please note that we do not consider a fenced in yard as an alternative to walking, exercise, socialization, etc. Rather, in our experience, a home with a fenced in yard is a much safer alternative than one without.

-We currently adopt to homes within 45 miles of Albany, NY and within 45 miles of Hudson, NY.
+We currently adopt to homes within 60 miles of Hudson, NY.
 We will also adopt to the Bennington, Vermont area.
 Please note that certain dogs may have other adoption area restrictions and these are noted in their individual profiles.
-As we are all volunteers who work full time jobs and therefore must limit our adoption radius.
+As we are all volunteers who work full time jobs, we must limit our adoption radius.

-Please note we do not hold dogs and we do not adopt on a first come / first serve basis but rather we match dogs and potential adopters to ensure a good fit for the life of the dog.
+Please note we do not hold dogs and we do not adopt on a first come / first serve basis.
+Rather we match dogs and potential adopters to ensure a good fit for the life of the dog.

 The following is a list of items that must be completed prior to adoption:

 Completed Adoption Application

-Our adoption fee is $300.00.
-If the puppy is not spayed/neutered, there is an additional $100 deposit which is refunded once the puppy is altered.
+Our adoption fee is $350.00.
+If the puppy is not spayed/neutered, there is an additional deposit.

 Why We Require a Fence: